sagemath/trac_to_gh/Issue 9025.md

 # Issue 9025: PALP is building 32-bit on OpenSolaris - probably other platforms too.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9025

 Original creator: drkirkby